 If your company hosts its own website in local network/ DMZ which can be accessed from the Internet, hackers may detect vulnerabilities there and attack it.
 Collecting the website access logs will help to detect such attacks as SQL injection, cross-site scripting (XSS) and brute-force.

-Logs from DMZ resources allow to spot hacking attempts on public-facing services in this buffer zone.
+Logs from DMZ resources allow spotting hacking attempts on public-facing services in this buffer zone.
 Thus, even if DMZ services are compromised, your trusted network will remain protected due to its complete isolation from threats.

 Successful event parsing ensures that a SIEM system understands and is able to categorize events.
 For example, IBM® Security QRadar® SIEM system parses events with the help of Device Support Modules (DSMs).
 Due to various reasons, there’s a chance of improper parsing or mapping of events with out-of-the-box DSM modules.
 As a result, important events remain unparsed and go to the “stored” category, as it can’t be used by correlation rules for offense detection.
 To solve this problem, information security consultants create parsing enhancements (LSE) for out-of-the-box DSMs and custom LSX/DSM QRadar integrations for unsupported DSMs.

 These are the common reasons for poor SIEM system performance:

 Raw events are processed by SIEM systems according to the EPS license.
 If the number of events exceeds the license limit, QRadar will drop those events categorizing them as “stored”.

 Regex (regular expressions) "extract" information from the log by using match groups.
 Without optimization, regular expressions become inefficient and slow down the performance of your SIEM system.

 Due to the number and variety of events logged, a SIEM system report may be based on excessive data, which is rather ineffective.
 It’s recommended to limit the scope of a search by excluding all mundane events and those covered by other reports.